 College Grove in Williamson County, Tennessee — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Edwards Grove Church (approx. 0.3 miles away); Moses Steele Cemetery (approx. 0.4 miles away); Cross Keys (approx. 2.7 miles away); In Memory of Gideon Riggs 1790-1871 (approx. 2.9 miles away); Riggs Cross Roads (approx. 2.9 miles away); Marshall County / Williamson County (approx. 3.1 miles away); The Cove (approx. 3Ĺ miles away); Bethesda (approx. 4.4 miles away).
+Old Reed’s Store (approx. 0.4 miles away); Edwards Grove Church (approx. 0.7 miles away); Cross Keys (approx. 2.6 miles away); In Memory of Gideon Riggs 1790-1871 (approx. 3.4 miles away); Riggs Cross Roads (approx. 3.4 miles away); Marshall County / Williamson County (approx. 3˝ miles away); The Cove (approx. 3.6 miles away); Bethesda (approx. 4.1 miles away).
 Touch for a list and map of all markers in College Grove.

 Also see . . . .
 Some additional information about Laban Hartley, his service and his grave cairn.
 (Submitted on January 16, 2021, by Darren Jefferson Clay of Duluth, Georgia.)

 Credits.
 This page was last revised on January 21, 2021.
 It was originally submitted on January 16, 2021, by Darren Jefferson Clay of Duluth, Georgia.
 This page has been viewed 39 times since then.
 Photos: 1, 2, 3, 4. submitted on January 16, 2021, by Darren Jefferson Clay of Duluth, Georgia. • J. Makali Bruton was the editor who published this page.